SAP/odfuzz/doc/architecture.rst

 In Mutator, there are mutated reference keys as well.
 Those are the keys used for accessing single entities or are used within the principal entities (PrincipalEntity(ID='123', Color='Blue')/Entity).

-.. note:: In some cases, Mutator creates malformed requests.
-A ratio of requests, which are truly malformed, to requests which do cope with the requirements defined by the metadata document is approximately 1 to 999.
-The value is chosen deliberately and in some cases, it is possible to tune some constants which are dealing with such a probability.
-But in most cases, the generation of malformed requests is malformed and needs further investigation (incrementing value 2^32 for Edm.Int32).

 Dispatcher
 ==========